 Assistant Professor of Psychology

 My research integrates developmental, cognitive, and social psychology to study how children make conceptual sense of the social world.
 I direct the Conceptual Development in Society Lab where my students and I investigate how children intuitively explain social inequalities and identities.
-I am particularly interested in how this early reasoning contributes to prejudice development, and have found promising evidence that intervening on these processes can mitigate prejudice at its roots.
+I am particularly interested in how this early reasoning contributes to prejudice development, and have found promising evidence that intervening on this reasoning can mitigate prejudice at its roots.

 More About Me